signalfx/splunk-otel-collector/deployments/chef/README.md

 - Windows Server 2022 64-bit

 ## Usage

+This cookbook can be downloaded and installed from [Chef Supermarket](https://supermarket.chef.io/cookbooks/splunk_otel_collector).

 To install the Collector and Fluentd, include the `splunk_otel_collector::default` recipe in the `run_list`, and set the